 Auckland Council provides rubbish and recycling services to households across the region.
 There are different collection days for different areas, and residents can check their collection days online on the Auckland Council website.
 Rubbish is collected weekly, and recycling is collected fortnightly.

-Expats should familiarise themselves with the rules around what can and cannot be recycled in Auckland, as there are some differences compared to other parts of New Zealand.
-Items such as glass bottles and jars, plastic bottles, paper and cardboard are eligible for recycling in Auckland while plastic bags and food, garden as well as medical waste have separate recycling systems.
+Remember to familiarise yourself with the rules around what can and cannot be recycled in Auckland, as there are some differences compared to other parts of New Zealand.
+Items such as glass bottles and jars, plastic bottles, and paper and cardboard are eligible for recycling in Auckland, while plastic bags, garden refuse, and medical waste have separate processing systems.

 Expat Health Insurance